pbeens/Data-Dunkers/README.md

 ## Lessons

-See [this document](Lessons.ipynb) for the list of suggested lessons.
+See [this document]([Lessons.ipynb](https://github.com/pbeens/Data-Dunkers/blob/main/Lessons.ipynb)) for the list of suggested lessons.

 ## Colab vs Callysto

 Many of the notebooks include links to [Colab](https://colab.research.google.com/) and [Callysto](https://hub.callysto.ca/).
 Your choice will depend on your specific situation.
 If your school district blocks or has not enabled Colab, Callysto should work for you.

-### Important!

-When you open the notebook in *Colab*, it uploads *just that notebook*, allowing you to edit and/or run it there.
-Local links (such as back to the main page) will **not** work, so a link to the page in the repository will also be available for you.
-Always choose this if you are in Colab.

-When you open the notebook in *Callysto*, it uploads the *entire repository*, allowing you to edit and/or run it there.
-Local links (such as back to the main page) will work.
-Links back to the repository will also work.